 - How can a Guardian hand over all or some control to a Dependent or another Guardian?
 The cryptographic control points get complicated quickly here.

 For People or Organizations to use Digital Wallets for Delegation, we need to understand how certain things can be done – in a standard way.
 Whether the standard is formal (de jure) or informal (de facto), research is needed to understand the following:

 - What are the tasks delegated?
 And how does a service that supports delegation express the “capabilities” that People or Organizations can delegate?
 Then how does a person get those capabilities assigned (delegated) to them?

 - What approaches fit best into a Personal or Corporate Delegation case?

 - Can another party (Person or Organization) trust that I have delegated a particular capacity to someone else?

-- How do I revoke something that I have personally delegated to someone else?
-What happens both technically and potentially legally – especially in cases where a delegated authority was in the process of being used when it was revoked?
+- How do I rescind something that I have delegated to another person?
+What are the technical and legal implications of doing so – particularly in cases where the delegated authority was in use when I revoked it?

 - What liability is incurred by the delegate?
 Delegator?
-Acceptor of Delegated authority?
+The acceptor of Delegated authority?

-Most activities that have legal consequence for Organizations are performed by People.
-These People are acting on behalf of an Organization, in a delegated capacity.
+People perform most activities that have legal consequences for Organizations.
+These People are acting on behalf of an Organization in a delegated capacity.

-- Are Delegations supported on a policy level – ranging from internal policies to fully formalized legislated policies?
+- Are Delegations supported on a policy level – from internal to fully formalized legislated policies?